CAMBODIA--Part 3

 Tonle Sap is the biggest lake in Southeast Asia.
 It grows huge during the rainy season, increasing in depth to ten meters from two meters at its deepest during the dry season.
 Tonle Sap River reverses direction when the monsoons come, feeding the lake from the overflow of the Maekhong -- the river into which it usually itself feeds during the dry season.
 The result: huge stores of fish and an incredibly fertile flood plain that provide food for the Cambodian people, most of whom live around its perimeter.

-into the City of Kompong Chnnang: Part City on the Land, Part Floating Capital
+Coming into the City of Kompong Chnnang: Part City on the Land, Part Floating Capital of the Region

 The City Teems With Activity, On the Water and On the Shore